-- (9) General statement indicating proposed means of drainage for the site to ensure conformity with natural drainage within the vicinity area or with the drainage plan established within the vicinity area. - (10) Delineation of specific areas designated as a proposed phases stage. - (11) General location within the site of each primary residential and secondary nonresidential use, and the proposed amount of land to be devoted to individual ownership. - (12) General statement indicating source of potable water and wastewater disposal. - (13) The proposed method of dedication and administration of the proposed common open space. - c.
-Topographic data map drawn to a scale of one inch equals two hundred feet (1" = 200') or larger by a registered surveyor and/or engineer, showing: - (1) The location of the existing property lines for private property and public property, streets, buildings, watercourses, transmission lines, sewers, bridges, culverts and drain pipes, water mains and any public utility easements. - (2) Wooded areas, streams, lakes, marshes, flood prone areas and any other physical conditions affecting the site. - (3) Existing contours, based on U.S. Coast and Geodetic data with a contour interval of two (2) feet, and proposed finished elevations.
+- (4) Names and locations of adjoining developments and subdivisions. - (5) Proposed parks, school sites or other public and private open space. - (6) Vehicular and pedestrian circulation systems, including off-street parking and loading areas, driveways and access points. - (7) Site data, including tabulation of the total number of gross acres in the project, the acreage to be devoted to each of the several types of primary residential, secondary nonresidential uses and open space uses, the total number of dwelling units and square feet of gross nonresidential building area. - (8) Proposed common open space, including the proposed improvements and any complementary structures, and the tabulation of the percent of the total area devoted to common open space.
+Areas qualifying for common open space shall be specifically designated on the site plan. - (9) General statement indicating proposed means of drainage for the site to ensure conformity with natural drainage within the vicinity area or with the drainage plan established within the vicinity area. - (10) Delineation of specific areas designated as proposed phases. - (11) General location within the site of each use, and the proposed amount of land to be devoted to individual ownership. - (12) General statement indicating source of potable water and wastewater disposal. - (13) The proposed method of dedication and administration of the proposed common open space. - c.
+Topographic data map drawn to a scale of one inch equals two hundred feet (1" = 200') or larger by a registered surveyor and/or engineer, showing:

+- (1) The location of the existing property lines for private property and public property, streets, buildings, watercourses, transmission lines, sewers, bridges, culverts and drain pipes, water mains and any public utility easements. - (2) Wooded areas, streams, lakes, marshes, flood prone areas and any other physical conditions affecting the site. - (3) Existing contours, based on U.S. Coast and Geodetic data with a contour interval of two (2) feet, and proposed finished elevations.